 Before the Covid outbreak, companies started to adopt smart communication technologies that enabled their remote teams to connect.
 Many business owners were reluctant to implement web and video conferencing, claiming nothing could replace in-person meetings.

 Then it all changed, and organizations were forced to integrate video conferencing solutions into their communications strategies.
 In 2020 60% more employees have been joining video meetings regularly compared to 2019.
 75% of the workers stated they were more productive thanks to the new enhanced solutions like video conference apps.
 Laptops and desktop computers were among the preferable devices for video calls for almost 80% of the employees.
 For nearly 90% of the respondents communicating via video was the most convenient option.
 The main reason 80% of the employees prefer working from home is to avoid the daily commute.

 Video conferencing is a great supporter of teamwork

 Video conferencing solutions function as a powerful platform for successful collaboration, which boosts productivity despite the hints during the switch from in-office to work from home employment arrangements.

-For 75% of the employees who work remotely, the new flexible arrangements are comfortable and allow them to focus better on their job.
+For 75% of the remote employees, the new flexible arrangements are comfortable and allow them to focus better on their job.
 Nearly 80% of the personnel state that working from home improves their work satisfaction when remote employees use the right communication and collaboration tools like video conferencing.
-98% of team members claim that thanks to the video meetings, the relationships in the company have improved even when not everyone shares the same office space.
+98% of team members claim that thanks to video meetings, the relationships in the company have improved even when not everyone shares the same office space.